gwcbi/ResearchAnalytics/ProblemSets/PS8/PS8.md

 2. In one sentence, why is this particular gene of interest to medical and public health practice?
 3. Using your knowledge from class and internet resources, describe (in your own words, no copy-pasting!) an alignment technique.
 > Note: steps 4 and 5 may take some time to run!
-4. Download the file `all_sequences.fasta` from the Data folder.
+4. Download the file [all_sequences.fasta](https://github.com/gwcbi/ResearchAnalytics/edit/master/ProblemSets/PS8/all_sequences.fasta) from the PS8 folder.
 Align all of the sequences.
 Describe the method by which you aligned the sequences.
 5. Estimate the evolutionary history of these sequences by building a phylogeny with the multiple-sequence alignment resulting from step 4.
 Describe the method by which you built a phylogeny.
 8. View your phylogeny and interpret the results.
 Did the results fit your expectations?
 What implications, if any, follow, given your estimated evolutionary history?
 Attach a copy of  your phylogeny to the report.